-Where the Company enters into financial guarantee contracts to guarantee the indebtedness of other companies within its Group, the Company considers these to be insurance arrangements and accounts for them as such.
-In this respect, the Company treats the guarantee contract as a contingent liability until such time as it becomes probable that the Company will be required to make a payment under the guarantee.
-Guarantees provided by the Company as at 31 December 2021 in respect of the liabilities of its subsidiary companies amounts to $\pounds 25.1m$ (2020: $\pounds 18.3m$).
+Where the Company enters into financial guarantee contracts to guarantee the indebtedness of other companies within the Group, the Company treats the guarantee contract as a contingent liability until such time as it becomes probable that the Company will be required to make a payment under the guarantee.
+Guarantees provided by the Company as at 31 December 2022 in respect of the liabilities of its subsidiary companies amount to £27.5m (2021: £25.1m).

-The Company's subsidiaries has extensive international operations and is subject to various legal and regulatory regimes, including those covering taxation and environmental matters.
+The Company's subsidiaries have extensive international operations and are subject to various legal and regulatory regimes, including those covering taxation and environmental matters.
 Certain subsidiaries are subject to legacy matter lawsuits, predominantly in the US, relating to a small number of products containing asbestos manufactured prior to the acquisition of those subsidiaries by Vesuvius.
 These suits usually also name many other product manufacturers.
 To date, Vesuvius is not aware of there being any liability verdicts against any of these subsidiaries.
 Each year, a number of these lawsuits are withdrawn, dismissed or settled.

 As the settlement of many of the obligations for which reserve is made is subject to legal or other regulatory process, the timing and amount of the associated outflows is subject to some uncertainty.
+The amount paid, including costs in relation to this litigation, has not had a material effect on Vesuvius' financial position or results of operations in the current year.